vgteam/sequenceTubeMap/README.tabix.md

 Then open: http://localhost:3210/

-Note: This assumes all files (pangenomes, reads, annotations) are in the current working directory or in subdirectories.
+Note: For mounted files, this assumes all files (pangenomes, reads, annotations) are in the current working directory or in subdirectories.
-To test with the files that are already prepared, download all the files (see below), then pick *???* in the menu.
+To test with the files that are already prepared, download all the files (see below).
+Then, either use them as *custom* Data adding the tracks with the *Configure Tracks* button, or use the prepared Data set "HPRC Minigraph-Cactus v1.1".
-For info, the files used were defined in the [config.json file](docker/config.json) used to build the docker.
+For info, the files for this Dataset were defined in the [config.json file](docker/config.json) used to build the docker.

 ## Available tabix-based index files for the Minigraph-Cactus v1.1 pangenome